Rain on Me (Lady Gaga and Ariana Grande song): Commercial performance

 In Ireland, "Rain on Me" debuted atop the Irish Singles Chart, becoming Grande's sixth and Gaga's seventh number-one single in the country.
-"Rain on Me" also scored the biggest opening week of 2020, surpassing the previous best set by Billie Eilish's "No Time to Die".
-"Rain on Me" is Gaga's first song to debut in pole position in over nine years since "Born This Way" in 2011 and Grande's sixth to lead the top 50 in Ireland, and in doing so, she matched Rihanna as the female artist with the most number-ones of the past ten years.
+It delivered the strongest first-week performance of 2020, overtaking Billie Eilish's "No Time to Die".
+"Rain on Me" marked Gaga's first debut at number one in more than nine years, following 2011's "Born This Way", while it became Grande's sixth chart-topper in Ireland.
+With the achievement, Grande equaled Rihanna's record for the most Irish number-one singles by a female artist over the previous decade.
 "Rain on Me" was the 20th biggest song of 2020 in Ireland and the 5th biggest song by a female artist in the country.
 It was also the fastest-selling single of 2020.

 In Canada, "Rain on Me" entered the Canadian Hot 100 chart at the top position on the issue dated June 6, 2020, becoming Gaga's sixth and Grande's fourth number one single in the country.
 It also debuted at number one on the Canadian Digital Songs Sales chart.
 In Australia, "Rain on Me" debuted at number two on the ARIA Singles Chart dated June 1, 2020, becoming Gaga's fourteenth and Grande's fifteenth top ten singles in the country.
 For Grande, it is the second top 10 duet single to debut in that tier in three weeks, following "Stuck with U".
 It remained at number two in its second week, still behind DaBaby's "Rockstar".

-Internationally, outside of English-language countries, the song topped the Croatian, Hungarian, Israelian and Singaporean charts, top ten in Austria, Belgium, Bolivia, Bulgaria, Czech Republic, Finland, Hong Kong, Japan, Malaysia, Mexico, Panama, Norway, Portugal and Germany, top twenty in Denmark and France, top thirty in Iceland and top forty in Venezuela, Colombia and Argentina.
+Internationally, outside of English-language countries, the song topped the Croatian, Hungarian, Israelian and Singaporean charts, top ten in Austria, Bolivia, Bulgaria, Czech Republic, Finland, Hong Kong, Japan, Malaysia, Mexico, Panama, Norway, Portugal and Germany, top twenty in Denmark and France, top thirty in Iceland and top forty in Venezuela, Colombia and Argentina.
+On Spotify, "Rain on Me" ranked as the seventh most-streamed song of summer 2020 and was the season's most-streamed track by a female artist worldwide.